jsharma19/gettingstarted_hotsession/ex2/README.md

 ### Task 3.
 Explore the Hosts view

 1. Click "Hosts" on the navigation menu and click on your host.
-2. Explore the host details view
+2. Explore the host details view on the host page.